The Neustrowski-Watembach Family

 “At the left-rear of the house, there would have been a Polish food cellar for storing things like root vegetables.
-It was awful hill country.
+Aotuhia was awful, hill country, much worse than in Stratford.
 They did a lot of burning, but not all the trees fell, as you can see from the stumps.
-They were also plagued with wild pigs—so much so that the county paid a shilling a tail.”
+They were also plagued with wild pigs—so much so that the county paid a shilling a snout.”

 “We enjoyed our relations, more so as my mother played the piano and my father played the accordion.
-When rationing ended—about 1950—we were able to go to the farm on Norfolk Road.
-Dad took a bag with him and the first time we stayed overnight we wondered what was in it—until the evening when he pulled out his button accordion.
-Dad’s brother, Leo, had his accordion, the mat was rolled up in the front room, the furniture pushed into the bedrooms, the neighbours came over and everybody would have a dance with Dad and Uncle Leo playing.
+When rationing ended—about 1950—we were able to go to Uncle Leo’s farm on Norfolk Road.
+Dad took a bag with him and the first time we stayed overnight, we wondered what was in it—until the evening when he pulled out his button accordion.
+Leo, Dad’s brother, had his accordion, the mat was rolled up in the front room, the furniture pushed into the bedrooms, the neighbours came over, and everybody would have a dance with Dad and Uncle Leo playing.

 Photographed at Leo's Norfolk Road farm around 1940: